deyuw/course-site/README.md

-This course website is currently designed for David Liu's CSC236 class.
+Course website is currently designed for David Liu's CSC236